Malegaon Jahangir: History

 Medieval period and Raje Udaram family -- Malegaon Jahagir was a part of Mughal Berar since 1595.
 It was the Jahagir of Mughal nobleman Raje Udaram Deshmukh of Mahur.
 Later his wife Rai bagan or Raibaghini was the ruler of Malegaon Jahagir.
 The word Jahagir in the name of village depicts the Jahagir of Raje Udaram.
 The historically famous house, ruled from Malegaon Jahagir to Mahur.
 After the fall of Mughal empire, the family got Parwancha from Maratha king Chhatrapati Shahu Maharaj.
 In 1802, the jahagir of the house was divided into six parts viz.
 Malegaon jahangir, Wara Jahangir, Ansing, Washim, Mahur, Pusad and Kalamnuri among six brothers.
 Old district Gazetteer of Akola district, speaks about minor Jagirdar of branch of house namely, Gopalrao Kashirao Deshmukh.
 Today, his descendants are known by the surname ‘Raje’.
 There is a Shanaishwar Mahadeo temple of House of Raje Udaram in Malegaon Jahagir.

 During the rule of Chhatrapati Shahu I, there was a continuous struggle between Nizam of Hyderabad, Bhosale of Nagpur and Peshwas for this part of berar.
 The territory was made a buffer state and the tax was divided into three parts for three different rulers.
 The house of Raje Udaram continued its rule as a Jahagirdar.

+Rai Yaswant Rao Rajurkar was a noble mentioned in records of the Mughal administrative system during the reign of the Mughal emperor Aurangzeb.
+According to historian M. Athar Ali, he held a mansab of 4000/4000, indicating a high rank within the Mughal nobility.